mkyprice/Soso.Ecs/README.md

-# SosoEcs
+# Soso.Ecs
 ## An easy to use Entity Component System Library

-SosoEcs is a simple to use ECS library using the archetype architecture.
+Soso.Ecs is a simple to use ECS library using the archetype architecture.

 > 🚧 **Warning** Proceed at your own risk.
 This is a _VERY_ in-development library so it will change _a lot_.
 I'll try to keep the master branch stable, but expect many breaking changes.